akaptano/stellcoilbench/README.md

 git pull-safe
 ```

-This will automatically clean untracked files in these directories and pull with the `theirs` strategy.
+This will automatically clean untracked files in these directories and pull with the `theirs` strategy (prefers remote versions).

 ### Alternative Methods